Karen Boccalero: Personal life and legacy

 Boccalero wore modest informal secular clothing, not a religious habit.
 "She dedicated herself as a bride of Christ, but she was also a progressive, chain-smoking, cussing nun," remembered colleague Tomas Benitez.

-Karen Boccalero died in 1997, at age 64 of a heart attack.
+Karen Boccalero died in 1997, aged 64, of a heart attack.
 A traditional altar was erected in her memory, covered in artworks, photos, cigarette boxes, and marigolds.
 There was a tribute exhibit to Sister Karen on the tenth anniversary of her death, at Self Help Graphics & Art.
-Posters by Boccalero and other artists from her community were part of the "American Sabor" exhibit at Bob Bullock Museum in 2010.
-Work by Sister Karen was also featured in "Now Dig This!
-Art and Black Los Angeles, 1960–1980," a 2011–2013 traveling show organized by the Hammer Museum in Los Angeles.
+Posters by Boccalero and other artists from her community were part of the American Sabor exhibit at Bob Bullock Museum in 2010.
+Work by Sister Karen was also featured in Now Dig This!
+Art and Black Los Angeles, 1960–1980, a 2011–2013 traveling show organized by the Hammer Museum in Los Angeles.

 Galería Sin Fronteras in Austin, Texas began with inspiration from the work of Karen Boccalero.
 Self-Help Graphics & Art continues as a community institution in East Los Angeles.